Stability and instability of Navier boundary layers: Introduction

-The proof of \thref{theo3} will follow Grenier's approach, which mainly relies on the construction of a WKB approximate solution to $(\mathbf{NS}a\eps)$ starting with a linearly unstable solution to the Euler equation, and the use of a resolvent estimate on the linearised Euler equation (our \thref{resth}).
-The strength of the method comes from the fact that the resolvent estimate only needs to be shown on a subspace - typically spaces of functions with one or a finite number or Fourier modes.
+The proof of \thref{theo3} will follow Grenier's approach, which mainly relies on the construction of a WKB approximate solution to $(NS(a,\eps))$ starting with a linearly unstable solution to the Euler equation, and the use of a resolvent estimate on the linearised Euler equation (our \thref{resth}).
+The strength of the method comes from the fact that the resolvent estimate only needs to be shown on a subspace that does not have to be dense or of infinite dimension - typically spaces of functions with one or a finite number of Fourier modes.
 This has allowed it to be used in other circumstances than the study of boundary layers: F.Rousset and N.Tzvetkov used it to prove transverse nonlinear instability of solitary waves for KdV and water-wave equations (see \cite{RT1} and \cite{RT2}).

+An example of smooth, linearly unstable boundary-layer profile, which can be considered as a model case, will be given after proof of \thref{theo3}.

-\textbf{\underline{Organisation of the paper.}} In the next section, we prove the $L^{2}$ convergence result, \thref{theo1}.
-In section 3, we first prove the resolvent estimate before proving \thref{theo3}, and finally we give an example of shear flow that fits the instability result.
+\textbf{\underline{Organisation of the chapter.}} In the next section, we prove the $L^{2}$ convergence results.
+In section 3, we first prove the key resolvent estimate which will lead us to the proof of \thref{theo3}.
+In the final section, we provide an explicit profile that fit the instability result, from which we deduce a profile which will satisfy both theorems in the periodic setting.